w3c/verifiable-credentials/Meetings/index.md

 ## Teleconferences

-The weekly teleconferences on Tuesdays with rotating time slots to allow for all geographical areas to participate on calls at least 1-2 times per month.
+There are weekly teleconferences on Wednesdays with rotating time slots to allow for all geographical areas to participate on calls at least 1-2 times per month.
 <!-- See the (member only) [notification](https://lists.w3.org/Archives/Member/member-did-wg/2020Apr/0007.html) for the details.  -->
 The meeting schedules are:

-* On odd weeks: Tuesdays, 11:00-12:00 US Eastern Time (“Europe-Africa Friendly" calls)
+* On odd weeks: Wednesdays, 11:00-12:00 US Eastern Time (“Europe-Africa Friendly" calls)
-* On even weeks: Tuesdays, 18:00-19:00 US Eastern Time (“Asia-Pacific Friendly” calls)
+* On even weeks: Wednesdays, 15:00-16:00 US Eastern Time (“Asia-Pacific Friendly” calls)

 See the group's [calendar page](https://www.w3.org/groups/wg/vc/calendar) for the entries in the WG calendar.
 (Group members can “subscribe” to the calendar items through their [personal calendar](https://www.w3.org/users/myprofile/calendar); see the “export” tab.)
 See also the [separate page](./zoom) for further information on the Zoom bridge.